Chart Color Schemes

 Health performance in Koongal is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Koongal faces significant health challenges with a higher prevalence of common health conditions compared to averages, particularly among older age groups.
-Approximately 50% (2,193 people) have private health cover, lower than Rest of Qld's 53.2% and the national average of 55.3%.
-Mental health issues affect 10.2% and arthritis impacts 9.0% of residents, while 65.0% report no medical ailments, similar to Rest of Qld's 64.7%.
+Health data indicates significant health challenges in Koongal, with a notably higher prevalence of common health conditions compared to averages, particularly among older age groups.
+Approximately half (around 2,204 people) of Koongal's total population has private health cover, lower than Rest of Qld's 53.7% and the national average of 55.7%.
+Mental health issues affect 10.2% of residents, while arthritis impacts 9.0%, with 65.0% reporting no medical ailments, similar to Rest of Qld's 64.7%.

-Koongal has a lower proportion of seniors aged 65 and over at 15.3% (667 people), compared to Rest of Qld's 18.5%.
-Health outcomes among seniors require more attention than the broader population.
+Koongal has a lower proportion of seniors aged 65 and over at 15.3% (670 people), compared to Rest of Qld's 18.5%.
+Health outcomes among seniors require additional attention due to the challenges faced by this age group.

 Frequently Asked Questions - Health